Top tips to gain seasonal press

 To many the editorial calendar is a thing of mystery.
 After all, who on earth is thinking about Christmas in July?
 Editors, that’s who.
 With editorial shoots and printing schedules to consider, some publications are compiling seasonal features up to six months in advance.

 Mother’s Day is just a month away, but there’s still time to get your products into some short-lead and online features.
-It can all seem like a bit of a minefield to the untrained eye, so if you’re feeling a little lost we’ve compiled a list of top tips for landing a seasonal feature for your brand.
+It can all seem like a bit of a minefield, so if you’re feeling a little lost we’ve compiled a list of top tips for landing a seasonal feature for your brand.

 So what’s so great about seasonal press?